ddpbsd/ossec-documentation/manual/installation/installation-requirements.rst

 OpenBSD
 ^^^^^^^

-For an agent installation the following packages should be installed:
+To build OSSEC on OpenBSD the following packages should be installed:

 .. code-block:: console